 Reservation codes are a sequential series of alphanumeric combinations that provide the guest with a reference for a confirmed or guaranteed reservation.
 (Reservation codes are also referred to as confirmation numbers.)
-Such a code indicates that accommodations have been secured for a specific date with a commitment to pay for at least the first roomnight.
-The code, which usually consists of several letters and digits that do not necessarily have any meaning to the guest, may identify the hotel in the chain/referral group, the person who processed the reservation, the date of arrival, the date of departure, the type of credit card, the credit card number, the room rate, the type of room, and/or the sequential number of the reservation.
-The organization that develops the code includes in it information appropriate for the efficient management of a particular reservation system.
+This code indicates that accommodations have been secured for a specific date with a commitment to pay for at least the first room night.
+The code, which usually consists of several letters and digits that do not necessarily have any meaning to the guest, may identify the hotel in the chain/referral group, the person who processed the reservation, the date of arrival, the date of departure, the type of credit card, the credit-card number, the room rate, the type of room, and/or the sequential number of the reservation.
+The organization that develops the code will include information in the code that is appropriate for the efficient management of a particular reservation system.
 A guaranteed reservation code may look like this: